 2. Give the team enough, but not too much time

 People are always busy with their “normal” work and this new way of doing should be part of their “normal” work.
-In the beginning they may feel that this is something extra on top of their workload, but if the topic is right for them, they will feel good about giving their time for this new way of working.
+In the beginning, they may feel that this is something extra on top of their workload, but if the topic is right for them, they will feel good about giving their time for this new way of working.

 It is important to get people involved in the design thinking work by interviewing and participating in the interviews.
-This is the way to ensure that as many people as possible learn directly from the customers and create more customer centric ideas.
+This is the way to ensure that as many people as possible learn directly from the customers and create more customer-centric ideas.
 Involving the whole team can be an eye-opening experience on how little or much they actually learned from the project.

 On the other hand, excessive amounts of time should not be spent on a project.
 For making design thinking effective and worth doing, each project should not take too long.
 Customer needs and ways of working change over time.
-If a development project where design thinking framework is used takes years, there may be other solutions for improving the customer’s life or the problems may have disappeared.
-Giving too much time for a project enables people to get attached to ideas based on their own assumptions instead of totally focusing on the customers or users.
+If a development project where a design thinking framework is used takes years, there may be other solutions for improving the customer’s life or the problems may have disappeared.
+Giving too much time to a project enables people to get attached to ideas based on their own assumptions instead of totally focusing on the customers or users.

 3. Use design thinking for fuzzy topics

-Design thinking should be used when there is no clear understanding of how to move forward with a complex challenge, e.g. when the subject is vague and there is no knowledge of the customer perspective on the subject.
+Design thinking should be used when there is no clear understanding of how to move forward with a complex challenge, e.g. when the subject is vague and there is no knowledge of the customer's perspective on the subject.
 A design challenge is considered a good thing in design thinking projects.
 It can give more valuable information than a narrower topic.
 Of course, some defining must be done to frame the targets and goals of the project.

 “I think it is easier to start with a broad topic and then tighten it up in the meantime.
 Otherwise you go to a customer and ask them something, and they are not interested.
 Then you really close the door and there is nothing more to discuss.
 But if you are more open, then everything is open”.